-- HiSmile kits are growing in popularity due to Instagram marketing and endorsements from male and female celebrities like Kylie Jenner and Conor McGregor.
+- HiSmile kits are growing in popularity due to Instagram marketing and endorsements from celebrities like Kylie Jenner and Conor McGregor.

 - While this online tooth whitening product is trending with millennials, cosmetic dentists say it may or may not provide you with your desired results.